 Jumping Into Obedience

-Have you ever heard God’s voice so clearly that, in that moment, you had no doubt you heard correctly?
+Have you ever heard God’s voice so clearly that, at that moment, you had no doubt you heard correctly?

 If yes, what did he say?